vlad5ss/rsschool-cv/cv.md

 4. About me: Me 32 year old and live in Minsk.I'm software developer work in the factory MAZ plant.
 I work in foxpro,Delphi,Oracle at three years.
-I want change way direction on Android development.
+I want change way direction on Mobile development.
 5. Skills:
  *Foxpro
   *Delphi